JeanMusenga/CPArchPSLinker/README.md

-# Replication Package for the Paper
+# Replication Package for the Paper:
 ## *CPArchPSLinker: Cross-Platform Linking of Architectural Solutions from Q&A Platforms to Architectural Problems in Commits and Issues*

 This replication package accompanies the paper **“CPArchPSLinker: Cross-Platform Linking of Architectural Solutions from Q&A Platforms to Architectural Problems in Commits and Issues.”**